 Are you or do you know an aviation enthusiast between the ages of 15 and 21 with a love for adventure?
 Applications for the COPA Neil J. Armstrong Scholarship are being accepted until March 31, 2021.
 We encourage everyone to visit www.copanational.org/en/scholarship for more information on eligibility criteria.

 “I have a part time job to help contribute to my own expenses, but flight training has been out of reach for me.
 This scholarship made all the difference for me in obtaining my private, and eventually commercial pilot licences.” – Erik Yaremkewich, Squamish, BC 2018 Winner.

 “Thank you so very much for the honour of second runner up $2000 scholarship for flight training.
 It is so exciting to find out that my hard work and my lifestyle choices have paid off.
 I find it to be a huge honour to have been chosen.
 This scholarship will definitely be put to good use in my flight training.
 You guys rock!” – Natalie Cloutier, Lac La Biche, AB 2006 Second Runner Winner

 *The 2021 COPA Neil J. Armstrong Scholarship cycle is now closed.
 Please check again next year closer to the deadline of March 31, 2022

 To apply for the COPA Neil J. Armstrong Scholarship, complete and submit form with supporting documentation.
 Online applications are preferred, however applications can also be mailed to:

 Attn: COPA Neil J. Armstrong Selection Committee

 Ottawa, Ontario K1P 5E7

-- Qualified recipients shall be Canadian citizens or landed immigrants not less than 15 years of age on the date of application and not more than 21 years of age.
+Qualified applicants shall be Canadian citizens or landed immigrants not less than 15 years of age and not more than 21 years of age as of the application deadline.
 They will be assessed on the following basis: